-A luxury train gliding past lush green landscapes, peppered with charming coastal towns that make up Spain’s Green Coast.
+A luxury train gliding past lush green landscapes peppered with charming coastal towns that make up Spain’s Green Coast.
 The relatively unknown Costa Verde Express offers passengers an unparalleled experience through one of the most enigmatic parts of the country.

-When the offer came in to join a trip on the Costa Verde Express, it took me about half a second to respond “When do we leave?”.
-This six-day slow-train sashays across northern Spain; kicking off in Santiago de Compostella, hugging the rugged coastline of Galicia, Asturias, and Cantabria, before gliding into the final stop, Bilbao.
+This six-day slow-train journey sashays across northern Spain; kicking off in Santiago de Compostella, hugging the rugged coastline of Galicia, Asturias, and Cantabria, before lilting its way to the final stop, Bilbao.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.